 If you need to give your IMMUNE SYSTEM additional support:

-If you're VEGGIE/VEGAN (like me) there are a few additional supplements which can be worth taking:
+If you’re VEGGIE/VEGAN (like me) there are a few additional supplements that can be worth taking:

 - Low energy levels

 IRON It can be hard for veggies/vegans to get enough iron.
 Although some plants contain iron (pumpkin seeds, parsley, most nuts, raisins, and dates) the plant version of iron is 100% non-heme.
 The iron found in meat is 40% heme iron and 60% non-heme iron.
 Studies have shown that non-heme iron is not as readily absorbed as heme iron and as a result, veggies/vegans MAY need to supplement iron.
 Signs you might be deficient are:

 If you are experiencing these symptoms I would recommend getting your iron levels checked by your doctor.

 OMEGA 3 FATTY ACIDS are mostly found in fish (especially fatty fish such as salmon, tuna, and halibut.), so can be challenging for vegans/veggies.
 Some plants contain omega 3s including Chia seeds, flax seeds/oil, hemp seeds/oil, and sunflower seeds.
 Ironically fish themselves do not produce omega 3s.
 Rather, they are obtained from the algae (microalgae in particular) and plankton consumed in their diets.
 I recommend bypassing the middle man and going straight to the source itself!
 Vegan omegas are normally sourced from a variety of different seeds and seaweeds: this is the one I take.